ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 Fill in all the function calls to match the functions you added into `annotate_jni_wrapper.c`.

-The `AnnotateStreamline` class can now be used in your Kotlin code to add annotations to the Streamline timeline view.
-The first thing is to make sure `AnnotateStreamline.setup()` is called before any other gator functions.
+You can now use the `AnnotateStreamline` class in your Kotlin code to add annotations to the Streamline timeline view.

+Firstly, make sure that `AnnotateStreamline.setup()` is called before any other gator function.

 For the example project, add it into the `onCreate()` function of `MainActivity.kt`.
 Then you can add annotations like this:

 ```kotlin
       AnnotateStreamline.annotateMarkerColorStr(AnnotateStreamline.ANNOTATE_BLUE, "Model Load")